IkeB108/P5-Mobile-Friendly-Cursor-Library/README.md

 - Tracks cursor position at the last press
 - See info about the cursor in real time with the .render() method
 ## Example
-[Click here](https://ikeb108.github.io/P5-Mobile-Friendly-Cursor-Library/Example/) to see this example live
+[Click here](https://ikeb108.github.io/P5-Mobile-Friendly-Cursor-Library/Example/) to see this example run live
 ```javascript
 function setup(){